The Chinese take Manhattan: replace Russians as top apartment buyers

 In Manhattan, some locals are also starting to grumble, brokers say, about the new "China Price", a phenomenon that can see Chinese buyers sweep in and outbid other buyers, often with all-cash offers.

 In London, robust property laws and British universities are a big draw for the Chinese.
-They became the city's number one foreign buyer last year, according to Knight Frank, accounting for 6 percent of all purchases over 1 million pounds.
+They became the city's number one foreign buyer last year, according to Knight Frank, accounting for 6 percent of all purchases over 1 million pounds ($1.68 million).
 The Russians accounted for 5.2 percent.

 "The Russian buyers are a maturing market," said Bailey.
 "And they aren't growing anything like the Chinese buyers."